Justlinuxyourself/AliOS/README.md

 │   ├── section3_io        # CMOS & Keyboard Drivers
 │   └── section4_shell     # Shell Logic & Command Library
 └── linker.ld              # Kernel Memory Layout

+## 🔒 Usage Policy
+You are permitted to:
+✅ Use this OS for personal purposes
+✅ Modify code for learning or improvement

+You are **NOT** allowed to:
+❌ Rename or rebrand AliOS as your own project
+❌ Claim authorship of core components
+❌ Remove original copyright notices or credits

+⚠️ Violators will have their repos reported + exposed publicly across platforms.
+Git history does not lie.